-A Storm of Disinformation Impacts FEMA and Victims of Hurricane Milton And Helene
+A Storm of Narrative Attacks Impacts FEMA and Victims of Hurricane Milton And Helene

-As Hurricane Helene devastated North Carolina last month, the Federal Emergency Management Agency (FEMA) and those impacted by the natural disaster found themselves battling not only the physical aftermath of the storm but also a flood of narrative attacks created by misinformation and disinformation that threatened to undermine disaster response efforts and endangered the lives of flood victims.
+As Hurricane Helene devastated North Carolina last month, the Federal Emergency Management Agency (FEMA) and those impacted by the natural disaster found themselves battling not only the physical aftermath of the storm but also a flood of narrative attacks created by narrative attacks that threatened to undermine disaster response efforts and endangered the lives of flood victims.
 We see the same types of narrative attacks impacting FEMA and those in the path of Hurricane Milton as it threatens Florida again.

 In the wake of both hurricanes, false claims and misleading narratives about FEMA’s actions and intentions spread rapidly across social media, messaging apps, and other platforms.
 Claims ranged from accusations that the agency was diverting funds meant for hurricane relief to conspiracy theories alleging that FEMA was deliberately flooding certain areas to displace residents.
-The online misinformation and disinformation sowed confusion and eroded public trust at a critical moment when they needed the most help.
+The online narrative attacks sowed confusion and eroded public trust at a critical moment when they needed the most help.

 LEARN MORE: What Is Narrative Intelligence?